• Skip to main content

 On Sunday I ran in the Run to Remember 5k held by Charm City Run and sponsored by the Mercy Foot and Ankle Institute.
 This was my third time participating in this race, and it’s always a great one.

 The race didn’t start until 8:46 which is much later than I usually go out running.
 I woke up around 5:50 and had some coffee.
 At 6:30 I ate a banana but knew I would need something more to hold me over until the end of the race.
 I foam rolled and did a warm up, and then ate a Honey Stinger Waffle at 7:30.
-I continued my warm up and headed out to do a warm-up jog a little after 8am.
+A little after 8 am I headed out to do a warm-up jog.

 I ran 2 easy miles and then made my way over to the start.
 After waiting in line to use the bathroom it was 8:40 so I went over to line up.
 The race didn’t end up starting until close to 9am, so I felt like I was standing around quite a bit and was no longer as warmed up as I had been.
 The weather was great- high 50s and sunny but not hot.
 This was a nice change from last year when it was about 80 degrees and humid.